IvanStankov12/ivan-de-martino-copy-01/content/pages/posts/test.md

 ---
-title: How to start your marketing plan
+title: How to start a marketing plan for you indie video game
 excerpt: >-
   Hiking can sometimes involves bushwhacking and hiking is sometimes referred to as such.
 This specifically refers to difficult walking through dense forest,